ioanaandreeab/webtech_labs_2022/lab1/README.md

 - flexibility in developing new features

 **What is a repository?**
-In Computer Science, a repository refers to central location in which data is stored and managed, the main source of the code.
+In Computer Science, a repository refers to the central location in which data is stored and managed, the main source of the code.
 An important thing to note about a Git repository is that it can store multiple versions of the code, independent from each other, corresponding to the so-called _branches_.
 Branches allow developers to work on certain features, keep them in sync with the main branch (the source of truth) and _merge_ them into the main branch when they are ready.
 Down below you can see an example of how the structure of a Git repo can evolve!

 ![](https://uploads.sitepoint.com/wp-content/uploads/2019/06/155993572204-gitflow.png)